-Over the last year, there have been substantial efforts to confront the opioid abuse tragedy on many fronts, including much hard work at FDA.
+Over the last year, there have been substantial efforts to confront the opioid abuse tragedy on many fronts, including much hard work at the FDA.

-Yet, sadly, the need for even greater urgency and attention to the opioid issue is unrelenting.
+Yet, sadly, the need for even greater urgency and attention to this opioid issue is unrelenting.
 Few of us are untouched by this issue – it has affected our communities, our schools, our friends, our families, and our children.

-But we also must meet the very real medical needs of the estimated 100 million Americans living with severe chronic pain or coping with pain at the end of life, which is also a major public health problem in this country.
+But we also must meet the very real medical needs of the estimated 100 million Americans living with chronic pain or coping with pain at the end of life, which is also a major public health problem in this country.

-We have heard from many of the people who must cope with pain on a daily basis and are fully aware of their pressing need for a variety of therapies to have any hope for a quality life.
+We have heard from many people who must cope with pain on a daily basis and are fully aware of their pressing need for a variety of therapies to have any hope for a quality life.

 And we must address these tough drug issues under our mandated framework.
 As regulators, we apply the best available data and science to make our decisions.
-In the end, what we decide can sometimes be controversial, but it is never made lightly, knowing that it could impact the lives of millions of Americans.
+In the end, what we decide can be controversial, but it is never made lightly, knowing that it could impact the lives of millions of Americans.